Robust Aggregation of Electric Vehicle Flexiblity: Aggregation Under Uncertainty

-This work can be compared to the likes of \cite{MohajerinEsfahani2018Data-drivenReformulations}, with one key distinction.
-We assume to have perfect information about the distribution over charging requirements, and a finite (possibly small) population that samples the known distribution $\mathbb{P}$.
-Hence the ambiguity sets referred to in this paper are centred on $\mathbb{P}$ and we are searching for ``worst-case'' empirical distributions, $\hat{\mathbb{Q}}_{\hat{\Xi}_N}$, within this set.
-This is opposed to \cite{MohajerinEsfahani2018Data-drivenReformulations}, which instead centres the ambiguity set on the empirical distribution of the sampled data and searches for `worst-cases' of the true distribution $\mathbb{P}$. \end{rem}
+This result is particularly well-suited to the problem at hand.
+The measure concentration result offers tight bounds when the sample size is small.
+In some use cases aggregators may have to optimize and coordinate the charging of EVs that are connected to the same low-voltage substation.
+For such cases the number of EVs in the population, $N$, is limited, making it crucial to have guarantees that perform effectively for small sample sizes.
+This work can be compared to the likes of \cite{MohajerinEsfahani2018Data-drivenReformulations}, with one key distinction: we assume to have knowledge of the distribution over charging requirements $\mathbb{P}$, and access to a finite (possibly small) population that samples the distribution $\mathbb{P}$.
+Hence the ambiguity sets referred to in this paper are centred on $\mathbb{P}$ and we are searching for ``worst-case'' populations that generate empirical distributions, $\mathbb{Q}_{\hat{\Xi}_N}$, that lie within this set.
+This is opposed to \cite{MohajerinEsfahani2018Data-drivenReformulations}, which instead centers the ambiguity set on the empirical distribution of the sampled data and searches for ``worst-cases'' of the true distribution.